ORU make ingenious folding kayaks inspired by the Japanese art of origami (paper folding). They are lightweight, easy to assemble, and great to use.

 – the RECREATIONAL series, open cockpit 10ft Inlet (coming to UK soon), 12ft Beach LT, and 16ft two-person Haven (currently featured on Beach page, as they’re quite similar)

 – and the PERFORMANCE series, enclosable cockpit, 12ft Bay ST and 16ft Coast XT.

-There are three variants: the 12ft Beach LT, the 12ft Bay ST and the 16ft Coast XT.
-All three fold up to form a box that’s about the same size as a suitcase, and uniquely the walls of the “box” are part of the hull itself.
-There is no separate box… the boat is the box, and the box is the boat.
+All models fold up to form a suitcase-like box, and uniquely the walls of the “box” are part of the hull itself.
+Unlike other folding kayaks THERE IS NO SEPARATE BOX… the boat is the box, and the box is the boat.

 All models include adjustable footrests and backrests, and bulkheads.
 Bays and Coasts include skirt-ready cockpits.
 Updated table coming soon for Beach LT, Bay ST and Coast XT – January 2018.

 Beach LT 12ft.
 This model from Oru has a larger, more open cockpit and extra beam (width), making it easier to get into and more stable.
 Whilst this makes it more “recreational” than the other Oru kayaks, it still offers much better performance, faster assembly, and greater durability than most comparable folding or inflatable kayaks.

 Bay ST 12ft The original Oru Kayak.
 Stable enough for beginners while its length and contouring make it fast and sporty for expert kayakers.
 Get out and explore – great for a variety of casual trips.
 Put it in your car, check it onto a plane, hike it out to remote lakes.
 High performance for full days and short camping trips.
 Faster set-up and more comfortable for long days.
 Great for fishing, sailboats and countryside trips.